Implementation of RADIUS group authentication on Check Point appliances

 First of all we will point Check Point appliances to RADIUS server, setup shared secret and group relation expected in response from RADIUS server.

-RADIUS group is something what Check Point expecting in successful authentication message from RADIUS in Class attribute.
+RADIUS group is something what Check Point expecting in successful authentication message from RADIUS in attribute.
 For our purposes we use group name “fwadmins”.

 » Notice